-Office of the Purchasing Agent
+Office of the Procurement Department

-The mission of the Forest Preserves' Office of the Purchasing Agent (PA) is to acquire quality goods and services for the District at the best price possible by promoting competition and implementing best industry practices.
+The mission of the Forest Preserves' Director of Procurement (DP) is to acquire quality goods and services for the District at the best price possible by promoting competition and implementing best industry practices.

-With the purpose to achieve this goal, the PA is committed to implement open and transparent procurement methods to increase the participation and encouragement of vendors to participate in this process, while lowering costs to taxpayers.
-As the contracting authority for the District, the PA has established an open and transparent environment where competitive bidding is fair to all.
-In addition, the PA works closely with the Contract Compliance Administrator to ensure that the MWBE business community has all the necessary tools, knowledge and resources to be successful in bidding on District contract opportunities.
+With the purpose to achieve this goal, the DP is committed to implement open and transparent procurement methods to increase the participation and encouragement of vendors to participate in this process, while lowering costs to taxpayers.
+As the contracting authority for the District, the DP has established an open and transparent environment where competitive bidding is fair to all.
+In addition, the DP works closely with the Contract Compliance Administrator (CCA) to ensure that the MWBE business community has all the necessary tools, knowledge, and resources to be successful in bidding on District contract opportunities.

-How to do business with the Forest Preserves of Cook County
+How-to-do business with the Forest Preserves of Cook County

-During this past year, we held quarterly workshops virtually, in collaboration with the Cook County.
-In addition, we provided virtual seminars and presentations to hundreds of entrepreneurs and existing businesses on how-to-do business with the government.
-Instructing in detail our procurement process, resources and expert advise on how to become a successful participant in government contracting.
+During this past year, we held several workshops, some of which were virtual, in collaboration with Cook County.
+In addition, we partnered with many local agencies and assist agencies, providing seminars and presentations to hundreds of entrepreneurs and existing businesses on how-to-do business with the District.
+Instructing in detail our procurement process, resources, and expert advice on how to become a successful participant in government contracting.

-Businesses interested in pursuing contracting opportunities with the District may view and download bid solicitations and biding contracting opportunities which are listed in the District's Purchasing website.
+Businesses interested in pursuing contracting opportunities with the District may view and download bid solicitations and bidding contracting opportunities which are listed in the District's Purchasing website.

 Once firms complete a very simple enrollment process, they may view, download, receive automated bid notifications and amendments, as well as view the listing of other vendors that have downloaded a specific bid opportunity.
-The ability to view all other plan holders, fosters the ability of all interested parties to engage in partnerships, subcontracting/sub consulting activities.
+The ability to view all other plan holders fosters the ability of all interested parties to engage in partnerships, subcontracting/sub consulting activities.